wmcadigital/wmn-refund/README.md

 ## Building for Umbraco

+1. Ensure you have the latest changes from master branch (fetch/pull)
-1. Run `npm run build` locally
+2. Run `npm run build` locally
-2. Copy the entire build folder to our CDN (cdn/nwmassets/apps/wmn-covid-refund/build/)
+3. Copy the entire build folder to our CDN (cdn/nwmassets/apps/wmn-covid-refund/build/)
-3. Then copy the entire contents of `index.html` file located at `build/index.html`
+4. Then copy the entire contents of `index.html` file located at `build/index.html`
-4. Log into WMN/NWM Umbraco
+5. Log into WMN/NWM Umbraco
-5. Navigate to `Settings/Templates/Master WMN/WMN - Apps/WMN - COVID19 Refunds`
+6. Navigate to `Settings/Templates/Master WMN/WMN - Apps/WMN - COVID19 Refunds`
-6. Then paste the data you copied in step 3
+7. Then paste the data you copied in step 3
-7. Delete you local `build` folder
+8. Delete you local `build` folder
-8. All done!
+9. All done!
 Continue developing until next build release.

 ## Available Scripts